-Bridge Mutual is a decentralized, discretionary p2p/p2b insurance platform that provides coverage for stablecoins, centralized exchanges, and smart contracts.
-Its platform allows users to provide insurance coverage, decide on insurance payouts, as well as get compensated for taking part in the ecosystem.
+Bridge Mutual is a decentralized, discretionary coverage platform.
+It allows users to provide coverage to smart contracts, stablecoins and exchanges that they think are safe in return for yields and profit sharing.
+Likewise, it allows other users to purchase coverage policies against those same that provides coverage for stablecoins, centralized exchanges, and smart contracts.
+Its platform allows users to provide coverage, decide on claim payouts, as well as get compensated for taking part in the ecosystem.

 As cryptocurrency becomes mainstream, individuals and institutions need assurances that their investment of value into this new technology are protected.